Panzerschrek/U-00DC-Sprache/source/docs/en/reference_checking.rst

    struct S{ i32& r; }
    var [ [ [ char8, 2 ], 2 ], 1 ] pollution[ [ "0a", "1_" ] ];
-   fn Foo( S &mut s, i32& r ) @(pollution); // Function creates derived from "r" argument reference inside "s" argument.
+   fn Foo( S &mut s, i32& r ) @(pollution); // This function creates a derived from "r" argument reference inside "s" argument.

    fn Bar()
    {
        var i32 x= 0, y= 0;
-       var S mut s{ .r= x }; // "s.r" is derived from "x" reference Foo( s, y ); // Now "s.r" is also derived from "y" reference }
+       var S mut s{ .r= x }; // "s.r" is a derived from "x" reference Foo( s, y ); // After this call "s.r" is also a derived from "y" reference }

-If a function performs reference pollution but this is not specified, the compiler will produce an error.
+If a function performs reference pollution but it is not specified, the compiler will produce an error.

 .. code-block:: u_spr